 Get your fix of home comforts

 No matter how scrumptious, there are only so many dishes of moules frites a person can take before the home cravings kick in.
-When even mussels in Brussels won’t satisfy the pangs, there’s a smorgasbord of international grocery stores to get your homely fix.
+When even mussels in Brussels won’t satisfy the pangs, there’s a smorgasbord of grocery stores in Belgium to get your homely fix.

 British expatriates might make a beeline to Stonemanor, which has outlets at Sint Genesius Rode and Everberg.
 Among the range of goodies on offer at Stonemanor are Heinz Baked Beans, Suffolk sausage rolls, Marmite, Oxo cubes, and Bisto gravy.